raimohanska/esp-dht-transmitter/README.md

 from my sensors.
 You may experiment simply with `nc -k -l 5000` as well.

 Data is sent to the server using HTTP POST, as a JSON array of measurements.

+When the device starts for the first time, it creates a Wifi access point "RAIMO SENSOR SETUP".
+Joining this network should give you a pop-up web page that allows you to set your Wifi credentials, server address and device name.